Helping Children Cope with Grief and Loss

 • Be direct and use simple words when explaining to your child that a loved one or pet has died.
 Avoid phrases like “Gramps passed away” or “Gramps is taking a long nap.”
 Instead, be honest and straightforward by saying, “Gramps died,” or “Gramps’s body stopped working.”

+• Encourage open conversations about feelings.
 It’s important to create a safe space where children feel comfortable talking about their feelings.
 Let them know it’s okay to be sad, confused, or even angry.
 Answer their questions honestly, using simple, age-appropriate language.
 Reassure them that it’s okay to express their emotions and that their feelings are valid.
+Here are some “It’s OK” Grief & Affirmation cards I created to let kids know that it’s OK to feel whatever they feel.

-• Use Books and Stories to Start the Conversation
+• Use books and stories to start the conversation

-Books like Saturdays with Gramps can help children understand and process grief.
+Picture Books like Saturdays with Gramps can help children understand and process grief.
 Stories provide a safe distance, allowing children to connect with the emotions and experiences of the characters.
 You can ask open-ended questions about the story to help your child process their own feelings of loss.
 Besides Saturdays with Gramps, some of my favorite children’s books on grief and loss include The Invisible String, Ida Always, and The Memory Box.

 • Don’t be alarmed if a child talks about a loved one as if they are still alive.
 It takes time for children to develop an understanding of death.
 Children between the ages of 5 and 8 start to grasp that death is permanent and that their loved one or pet will not be coming back.
 However, children younger than 8 may not fully understand the permanence of death and might believe that their loved one or pet will return after some time.
 This is normal.